 Who is more important, your partner or your children?
 And what happens if you make the wrong choice?

-Of course she’d lost people before.
+Of course, she’d lost people before.
 Her parents.
 Ray’s parents.
 But in those cases, their houses had filled with family and friends who came to offer sympathies, to share the loss, to bring casseroles and bread and tales of the times they’d had with the person who’d passed.
-Mourning was a time for gathering, for coming together to celebrate a life and share the sorrow of a passing.
+Mourning was a time for gathering, for coming together to celebrate life and share the sorrow of a passing.

 No one was knocking on her door.